jfxueX/Go/golang/golang-spec.md

 ### Integer literals

-An integer literal is a sequence of digits representing an [integer constant](#Constants).
+An integer literal is a sequence of digits representing an [integer constant ](#Constants).
 An optional prefix sets a non-decimal base: `0` for octal, `0x` or `0X` for hexadecimal.
 In hexadecimal literals, letters `a-f` and `A-F` represent values 10 through 15.

 ``` ebnf
 int_lit     = decimal_lit | octal_lit | hex_lit .